worldline/angular-security-training/docs/common-threats/csrf/csrf-overview.md

 ## Why CSRF can be dangerous ?

-A successful CSRF attack can force the user to perform state changing requests like transferring funds, changing their email address, and so forth.
-If the victim is an administrative account, CSRF can compromise the entire web application.
+A successful CSRF attack can **force the user** to perform state changing requests like transferring funds, changing their email address, and so forth.
+If the victim is an **administrator account**, CSRF can **compromise the entire web application**.

 ## What are CSRF famous real life cases ?